 Having launched a successful issue of a fanzine of the same name, we decided to publish regular blogs and short pieces about ITFC by members of the group.
 We don’t claim to be speaking on behalf of anyone or representing a particular point of view but we hope you enjoy reading them and are interested in receiving your comments, e-mails and letters.

 Following the favourable reception of the first Turnstile Blues, we have decided to continue publishing an occasional printed fanzine.
-Issue 2: By Mutual Consent came out in March 2013.
-Issue 3, Children of the Revolution, which has a theme of the ITFC youth academy (and young players in general) will be published on 14 September 2013.
+Issue 4 was published on 1st February 2014.

 All issues of Turnstile Blues can be obtained from this website.
 You can choose whether to order a printed copy of the fanzine by post or be sent a PDF by e-mail.
 We are a not-for-profit group and only want to cover our costs.